noculakk/IntivePatronage_Project/README.md

 ## Code optimizations

 I used HashMap for efficient execution of program's core procedure - counting words in a file.
-HashSet is great for storing results of such operations, because of O(1) read and write complexity.
+HashMap is great for storing results of such operations, because of O(1) read and write complexity.

 ## Used libraries